Mortgage Rates Dip to Lowest Since Late-2016

-Notably, more than 35% of all borrowers who took out their first mortgage in 2018 could now save at least 0.75% by refinancing.
-Clearly, you don’t have to be a long-time homeowner to consider refinancing.
+More than 35% of all borrowers who took out their first mortgage in 2018 could now save at least 0.75% by refinancing.
+You don’t have to be a long-time homeowner to consider refinancing.

 How to Secure the Best Mortgage APR as Rates Fall

-Interest rates never stand still for long.
-Nobody can say for certain what mortgage rates will look like in 6 months or a year, but the evidence suggests they will keep going down.
+Interest rates fluctuate.
+Nobody can say for certain what mortgage rates will look like in 6 months or a year, but evidence suggests they will keep going down.